ProtopiaTech/workshop-apim-en/apimanagement-4.md

 - Open the Calculator API 'Code View'
 - Add the inbound policy to amend the query string and header
-- Invoke the API - use the Trace function to examine what was passed to backend
+- Invoke the API - use the Trace function to examine what was passed to the backend

 ```xml
 <!-- Inbound -->